Save Yourselves!: Plot

-Su and Jack, a 30-something millennial couple, decide to disconnect from their Internet-obsessed superficial lives in Brooklyn by turning off their phones for a week and staying at a remote cabin owned by their friend Raph.
+Su and Jack, a 30-something millennial couple, decide to disconnect from their internet-dominated lives in Brooklyn by turning off their phones for a week and staying at a remote cabin owned by their friend Raph.
 During their stay, Jack notices a fuzzy ball-like object in the den, which Su calls a "pouffe".
-While Jack is outside, Su secretly turns on her phone and listens to several strange voicemails from her mother about "giant rats" infesting New York City, that seem to consume ethanol.
-After a night of drinking, while the couple make love in front of a large window, Raph has arrived at the cabin but falls to the ground, revealing a "pouffe" behind him.
+While Jack is outside, Su secretly turns on her phone and listens to several strange voicemails from her mother about "giant rats" infesting New York City, which seem to consume ethanol.
+After a night of drinking, while the couple make love in front of a large window, Raph arrives outside the cabin but falls to the ground, revealing a "pouffe" behind him.

 The couple awaken to find that Jack's sourdough starter is empty and their bottle of whiskey has been drained.
-Su realizes that both contained ethanol, and that the "pouffe" may be one of the giant rats her mother was rambling about.
-The couple hide upstairs and turn on their phones, finding they've lost signal but learning from various voicemails and texts that the "pouffes" are aliens which feed on ethanol, and that have invaded New York, forcing an emergency evacuation.
-Preparing to escape back to the city, the couple find that the aliens have drained their car's gasoline (due to its ethanol content).
-They find a Land Rover in the barn with a full tank of diesel, which the aliens ignore feeding on.
+Su realizes that both contained ethanol and that the "pouffe" may be one of the giant rats her mother spoke of.
+The couple hide upstairs and turn on their phones, finding they've lost signal but learning from various voicemails and texts that the "pouffes" are aliens which feed on ethanol, and that they have invaded New York, forcing an emergency evacuation.
+Preparing to escape back to the city, the couple find that the aliens have drained their car's gasoline due to its ethanol content.
+They find a Land Rover in the barn with a full tank of diesel fuel, which the aliens ignore because it contains no ethanol.